onflow/flow/flips/20220111-execution-effort.md

 ## Final Execution Effort Feature Weights and Maximum Execution Effort Limit

 Changing the maximum execution effort limit (a.k.a. gas limit) for end users which is 9999 would cause a lot of braking changes in SDKs and current user code.
-Instead we keep the maximum execution effort limit as is, and change the feature weights accordingly, so a desired estimated execution time is reached at 9999 execution effort.
+Instead this FLIP proposes to keep the maximum execution effort limit as is, and change the feature weights accordingly, so a desired estimated execution time is reached at 9999 execution effort.

-The feature weights from the previous section represent an estimated execution time on a base execution node.
+This can be done, since the feature weights from the previous section model the estimated execution time for a transaction, when that transaction is run on a reference execution node.

 🚧 The numbers in the following section might change 🚧

-The chosen maximum estimate execution time a transaction can take was chosen to be `200 ms`.
+The chosen maximum estimated execution time a transaction can take was chosen to be `200 ms`.
 This was chosen to be high to make the transition to variable execution fees easier, as it is less likely that a transaction that would previously pass would now reach the limit.
 This limit will be tweaked in the future when more data is available.
-For reference on average there is currently (March 2022) about 1 transaction per hour on mainnet that is above the 200ms limit mark.
+For reference, there is currently (March 2022) about 1 transaction per hour on mainnet on average that is above the 200ms limit mark.

-This gives us the following following feature weights that will be set on mainnet:
+This gives the following final feature weights that will be set on mainnet:

 |                                                                                      | Cadence invocation,<br> function call or loop | GetValue (per byte) | SetValue (per byte) | Create Account |
 | ------------------------------------------------------------------------------------ | --------------------------------------------- | ------------------- | ------------------- | -------------- |
 | Feature weight <br> compared to the total maximum <br>execution effort limit of 9999 | 0.023                                         | 0.0123              | 0.0117              | 43.2994        |

+Some facts that can be gleamed from this table:
+- A transaction that has a simple loop that does nothing (or nothing much), could only be `9999` iterations long before, but can now be `9999/0.023 = 434739` iterations long.
+- A transaction could create a maximum of around `9999/43.2994=231` new account accounts.
+- Reading data is slightly more expensive than writing data

 See table in [Appendix 2](#appendix-2-table-of-changes-for-common-transactions) for a overview of how that affects certain transactions.

+Scripts are affected by the same limits.

-## Execution Effort cost
+## Execution Effort Cost

-Execution effort cost was picked to better secure the network against heavy transactions, while making light transactions (FT/NFT transfers) cheaper.
+The cost of one unit of execution effort was picked in order to better secure the network against heavy transactions, while making still making light transactions (FT/NFT transfers) cheaper.
 The transaction costs of even the most heavy transactions will still be very small.
 The costs will continue to be tweaked in the future in order to better secure the network.

 🚧 The numbers in the following section might change 🚧

-This FLIP proposes to change the static inclusion fees from `1e-5` FLOW to `1e-6` FLOW and charging the execution effort cost from `0.0` FLOW per effort to `4.99E-08` FLOW per effort.
+This FLIP proposes to change the static inclusion fees from `1E-5` FLOW to `1E-6` FLOW and charging the execution effort cost from `0.0` FLOW per effort to `4.99E-08` FLOW per effort.

-This will make the most expensive transaction 50 times more expensive then before, but most transactions will become cheaper, or stay in the same range as before.
+This will make the most expensive transaction 50 times more expensive then before, but most transactions will become cheaper (up to 10 times), or stay in the same range as before.

 See table in [Appendix 2](#appendix-2-table-of-changes-for-common-transactions) for a overview of how that affects certain transactions.
-## The future of the model
+## The Future of the Model

 The model parameters will have to change if the execution code changes.
 Currently all code changes still happen during sporks.
 This means that before a spork new data collection and fitting will need to be done, to see if the feature weights need to be adjusted.

 The proposed model is also the first iteration on the path to pricing transactions fairly.
 This model needs to be further improved in the future.
 The following chapters address possible upgrade paths.

-### Known missing feature
+### Known Missing Feature

 More features could be added to the model by exploring the code further and seeing what could have an impact.
 Most features were selected on the FVM layer, but having features from the cadence layer in the model might capture something that the current features don't.

-### Data collection
+### Data Collection

 The majority of transaction measurements collected were simulated and might not represent transaction seen "in the wild".
 To improve the data set, more data could be collected from testnet and mainnet.
 To do this each transaction (or a sample of them) on mainnet would need to log feature intensities which is something that will be in place in the future.

-### Outlier analysis
+### Outlier Analysis

 The model can be improved by looking at the execution path of outliers, and trying to discern if any features are missing on those execution paths to make the model better.

-### Failing transactions
+### Failing Transactions

 The model did not cover costs of the FVM recovering after a failure.
 These should be minimal, but the avenue should be explored in the future.

 ## Implementation

-### Code changes
+### Code Changes

 The high level view of the code changes needed is: